Blog and News

 – The mortgage interest.
 The mortgage is interest-only, fixed at 5.00%.
 So that’s £7,500 per year in interest.

-As a higher-rate taxpayer, he’s naturally expecting to pay tax at 40%, leaving him with a profit after tax of £1,320.
+As a higher-rate taxpayer, he’s naturally expecting to pay tax at 42% on his rental profits, leaving him with a profit after tax of £1,276 for the year.

 But HMRC have other ideas…